Ekamraj308/greenshielddemo-cypress/README.md

 ```

 Then click the spec file you want to run in the Cypress window.

 ## What's in here

 **Test Case #1** `cypress/e2e/cart-and-checkout.cy.js`
 Covers the full cart and checkout workflow.
 Adds three items, removes one
 via the product detail page, verifies button states across all six products,
 and completes the order through to confirmation.

+Also includes a test that checks checkout is blocked and an error shows up
+when the customer info form is submitted empty.

 **Test Case #2** `cypress/e2e/product-sorting.cy.js`
 Tests all four sort options on the Products page name A-Z, name Z-A,
 price low to high, price high to low, plus confirms the default sort on
 page load.
+The A-Z test sorts Z-A first, then A-Z, so it actually proves
+the order changes rather than just matching the page's default state.

 ## A few things I would mention-